 “I have seen some cases where odd colors are used in a restaurant setting and it is pulled off magically,” she said.
 “Context is key … as long as the color is used in the right fashion along with complementary colors and imagery.”

 A perfect example of a brand properly using blue or purple is Just Salad, which features navy blue in its logo to give a relaxing and professional feel.
-"We use a saturated navy blue for our logo to further differentiate ourselves from our competitors that use a lot of green," Anderson said.
+“We use a saturated navy blue for our logo to further differentiate ourselves from our competitors that use a lot of green,” Rosalin Anderson, chief branding officer for Just Salad, said.

 Another great example is The Taco Stand, a taqueria inspired by the taco stands of Tijuana.
 Julian Hakim, founder of The Taco Stand, said that vibrant colors help relay the cultural feel of the restaurant.